ergo-services/ergo/docs/extra-library/applications/radar.md

 Running an Ergo node in production typically requires two things: health probes for Kubernetes and a Prometheus metrics endpoint.
 Setting them up separately means two HTTP servers on two ports, two actor packages to import, and the same wiring code repeated on every node.

 Radar bundles both into a single application on one HTTP port.
-Internally it runs a [Health](../actors/health.md) actor for probe endpoints, a [Metrics](../actors/metrics.md) actor for base Ergo telemetry, and a pool of metrics workers for custom metric updates -- all behind a shared mux served by one HTTP server.
+Internally it runs a [Health](../actors/health.md) actor for probe endpoints, a [Metrics](../actors/metrics.md) actor for base Ergo telemetry, and a pool of metrics workers for custom metric updates, all behind a shared mux served by one HTTP server.
 Actors interact with Radar through helper functions in the `radar` package without importing the underlying packages or knowing the internal actor names.

 ## Adding to Your Node